Louise Haigh: Early life and career

-Louise Haigh was born in Sheffield, and grew up on Abbeydale Road.
+Louise Haigh was born on 22 July 1987 in Sheffield, South Yorkshire, England.
+She grew up on Abbeydale Road.
 Her grandfather and uncle were trade union officials.
-She was educated at Sheffield High School, a private school.
-She then studied government and economics at the London School of Economics but did not complete the course, opting to study politics at the University of Nottingham.
+She was educated at Sheffield High School, an all-girls private school.
+She then studied government and economics at the London School of Economics, but did not complete the course, opting to study politics at the University of Nottingham.
+She also studied law at Birkbeck, University of London.

-After graduating, Haigh worked for the local council youth service from 2006 to 2008.
+After graduating, Haigh worked for Nottingham City Council's youth service from 2006 to 2008.
 She then began working in Parliament, where she was the co-ordinator of the all-party parliamentary group on international corporate responsibility.
 During this time, she was also a Unite shop steward and volunteered as a special constable in the Metropolitan Special Constabulary from 2009 to 2011.

 From 2012 until her election in 2015, Haigh worked for insurer Aviva as public policy manager, responsible for corporate governance and responsible investment policy.
+During this period, in 2014, she pleaded guilty to fraud by false representation after falsely reporting to the police that her work phone from Aviva had been stolen in 2013.
+She received a conditional discharge and a fine, a conviction that later resurfaced and led to her resignation as Transport Secretary in late 2024.

 Parliamentary career

 Haigh was selected to stand for the Labour Party in Sheffield Heeley in May 2014.
-At the 2015 general election she was elected to Parliament as MP for Sheffield Heeley with 48.2% of the vote and a majority of 12,954.
+At the 2015 general election, she was elected to Parliament as MP for Sheffield Heeley with 48.2% of the vote and a majority of 12,954.